ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

  },
 ```

+## Reference or foreign key values
+use qudt:ReferenceDataType (http://qudt.org/schema/qudt/ReferenceDatatype) to indicate variables that are references to data objects stored elsewhere.
+Ideally the referece should use a scheme (like http URI) that can be dereferenced to obtain the value.

 ### Details on encoding
 1. Multiple so:propertyID values could be used to indicate different levels of granularity/detail for the property associated with a variable (the DDI variable cascade...).
 For example there might be a propertyID for 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.
 Each of these description approaches addresses different use cases.
 Communities can define standard reference resources that provide variable definitions with identifiers that can be used for information interchange.